mcsammon/mcsammon.github.io/research.md

 3) Outside the US, newspapers attribute 34% of jumps to US developments – above the US's 11% share of global GDP.
 The share of jumps attributed to the US has been rising over time.
 4) Volatility and trading volume are lower after jumps with high clarity.
 We define clarity as the first principal component of (1) agreement across newspapers describing the same jump (2) how confidently the journalist advanced their explanation (3) how easy it was to categorize the article (4) one minus the share of newspapers that did not give an explanation for the jump.

-# Trade policy uncertainty and stock market performance (New 7/2018)
+# Trade policy uncertainty and stock market performance (Updated 2/2019)

 Joint with Marcelo Bianconi and Federico Esposito

-**Abstract:** We study the impact of trade policy uncertainty on stock market performance.
-In 2000, the U.S. government granted China Permanent Normal Trade Relations (PNTR), which eliminated potential tariff spikes on Chinese imports.
-US industries more exposed to this policy shock experienced significantly lower stock returns.
-This result is robust to other potential explanations for the low realized returns, including industry-time varying fundamentals, as well as other US-China policy changes, such as the expiration of the Multi-Fiber Arrangement and the reduction in Chinese import tariffs associated with the China accession to WTO.
-We develop a simple asset pricing model that features input-output linkages on the production side to explain the empirical results.
-Consistent with the model, the intensity of intermediate input linkages between US and Chinese industries matters for the response of stock returns to the policy shock.
+Draft coming soon

-# Pricing Dollar Strength Risk (Last Version 9/2017, Revision in Progress)
+# Pricing Dollar Strength Risk (Last Version 9/2017)

 Joint with Marcelo Bianconi